AYESHA-VARSHNEY/HealthBot-AI-for-Early-Disease-Detection/README.md

 # Healthcare Chatbot - Refactored Version

-This is an improved version of the healthcare chatbot that separates model training from the chat interface, providing better organization, performance visualization, and user experience.
+An intelligent healthcare chatbot designed for symptom-based preliminary diagnosis, with a clean separation between model training and chat interaction, offering insightful visualizations and an enhanced user experience.

 ## 📁 Project Structure